norcalbiostat/AppliedStatistics_notes/docs/classification.md

 Notice this formulation requires you to specify a _covariate profile_.
 In other words, what value X take on for each record.
 Often when you are only concerned with comparing the effect of a single measures, you set all other measures equal to their means.

-Let's compare the probability of being depressed for males and females separately, while holding age and income constant at their average value.
+Let's compare the probability of being depressed for males and females separately, while holding age and income constant at the average value calculated across all individuals (regardless of sex).

 ```r